alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 | 2 | Tu COSMOPOLIS | 11,926 | 440,000 | 8,800 | 44,000 | -6,000 |
 | 3 | Tlnovelas | 59,898 | 320,000 | 6,400 | 32,000 | -18,000 |

+**SQL code**

 ## Insights
 The YouTube landscape in Mexico is dominated by a variety of popular channels, each excelling in different aspects.
 Fede Vigevani, YOLO AVENTURAS, and Badabun are the channels with the highest number of subscribers, alluring a vast audience with their engaging content.

 When it comes to the volume of videos uploaded, Badabun leads, followed by Tlnovelas and Tu COSMOPOLIS, showcasing their dedication to consistently providing fresh content.
-Meanwhile, channels like Masha y el Oso, YOLO AVENTURAS, and Badabun are celebrated for their popularity and video views, demonstrating their widespread appeal and influence in the region.
+Meanwhile, channels like Masha y el Oso, YOLO AVENTURAS, and Badabun are celebrated for their popularity and video views, demonstrating their widespread influence in the region.
 This mix of channels highlights the diverse tastes and preferences of the Mexican YouTube audience.

 Fede Vigevani is the best YouTube channel to collaborate with if we want to maximise visbility because this channel has the most YouTube subscribers in Mexico and the higest average views per video.
 Although Badabun, Tu COSMOPOLIS, and Tlnovelas are regular publishers on YouTube, it may be worth considering whether collaborating with them with the current budget caps are worth the effort, as the potential return on investments is significantly lower and even negative compared to the other channels.

-Mister Max is the best YouTuber to collaborate with if we're interested in maximizing reach, but collaborating with DanTDM and Dan Rhodes may be better long-term options considering the fact that they both have large subscriber bases and are averaging significantly high number of views.
+The top 3 channels to form collaborations with are Fede Vigevani, Masha y el Oso, and YOLO AVENTURAS based on this analysis, because they attract the most engagement on their channels consistently.

+### Potential Return on Investment
+- Setting up a collaboration deal with Fede Vigevani would make a net profit of $1,221,000 per video.
+- An influencer marketing contract with Masha y el Oso can generate a net profit of $1,166,000 per video.
+- A product placement campaign with YOLO AVENTURAS could generate approximately $710,000 per video.
+NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering)

 ## Conclusions